DBA Army Sets

 ANC30003 - Theban Army 450BC-275BC

 Thebes dominated her neighbours and headed the 'Boiotian League', a league of cities in the surrounding area.
 The Sacred Band, a 300 strong elite corps of hoplites, formed the corps of their army.
-Theban cavalry was considered some of the best in Greece,
+Theban cavalry was considered some of the best in Greece, and her infantry were experienced, well drilled and confident.

 • ANC30004 - Thessalian Army 450BC-275BC